ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

-sequence of independent draws from the mixture distribution :math:`F` as each coming from one of the component distributions :math:`F_i`, but the draws are mixed together in a random order, with the proportion of draws from :math:`F_i` being on average :math:`w_i`.
+sequence of independent draws from the mixture distribution :math:`F` as each coming from one of the component distributions :math:`F_i`, but the draws are mixed together in a random order, with the proportion of draws from :math:`F_i` being :math:`w_i` on average.
 The following theorem shows that this interpretation of :math:`F` is valid.

 .. admonition:: Theorem